Self-Driving Car Sensors: An Informative Guide to How Autonomous Vehicles Detect the Road

 Why Sensor Technology Matters in Modern Transportation

-Sensor technology addresses several key issues:
+Sensor technology influences several sectors:

 • Automotive manufacturing